Vauxoo/addons-vauxoo/README.md

 Repositories which we depend from.
 ---

-Read the repo_dependencies.txt file for more information.
+Read the oca_dependencies.txt file for more information.
 TODO:

 Python Libraries which we depend from.
 ---